 - New alert rule

-You can't use the following commands in a query when scoped to a resource since the query scope will already include any workspaces with data for that resource or set of resources:
+You can't use the following commands in a query when scoped to a resource since the query scope already includes any workspaces with data for that resource or set of resources:

 Query scope limits

 Log Analytics helps protect against excessive overhead from queries that span workspaces in multiple regions by issuing a warning or error when a certain number of regions are being used.
-Your query will receive a warning if the scope includes workspaces in 5 or more regions. it will still run, but it may take excessive time to complete.
+Your query receives a warning if the scope includes workspaces in 5 or more regions. it will still run, but it might take excessive time to complete.

 Your query will be blocked from running if the scope includes workspaces in 20 or more regions.
-In this case you will be prompted to reduce the number of workspace regions and attempt to run the query again.
+In this case, you'll be prompted to reduce the number of workspace regions and attempt to run the query again.
 The dropdown will display all of the regions in the scope of the query, and you should reduce the number of regions before attempting to run the query again.

 The time range specifies the set of records that are evaluated for the query based on when the record was created.
 This is defined by the TimeGenerated column on every record in the workspace or application as specified in the following table.
 For a classic Application Insights application, the timestamp column is used for the time range.